 Choosing the Right Droplet for Your Application

 Typically, people use Standard Droplets when they’re just getting started with their applications and are either unsure of how much of each resource they’ll need or just want to keep things simple.
 As their application becomes more specialized or demanding, they typically resize to larger Standard Droplet plans or horizontally scale up multiple instances at the same small price point.

 Get Started with Standard Droplets in the Control Panel.

-Optimized Droplets (previously referred to as “High CPU Droplets are optimized for computationally intensive workloads.
-They have smaller proportions of RAM and local SSD relative to Standard Droplets.
-High CPU Droplets run on top of compute-optimized hardware separate from Standard Droplets which are powered by best in class CPUs.
-Additionally, these Droplets have been engineered to have committed underlying physical resources so that other guests on the same hardware very rarely impact your Droplet performance.
+Optimized Droplets (previously referred to as “High CPU Droplets”) are optimized for computationally intensive workloads.
+They have smaller proportions of RAM and local SSD relative to Standard Droplets but run on top of compute-optimized hardware separate from Standard Droplets, and they are are powered by best-in-class CPUs.
+Additionally, these Droplets are engineered to have dedicated underlying physical resources so that other guests on the same hardware very rarely impact your Droplet performance.
 Each vCPU on an Optimized Droplet maps directly to a dedicated hyper-thread on the underlying physical CPU.

 Workloads that typically run on Optimized Droplets include: